-- W13 Shakespeare's Greatest Hits.
-A study of seven of Shakespeare's most popular plays-comedies, tragedies, and histories-as they appear both on the page and on the screen.
-Some consideration is given to stage production and to the adaptation of play to film.
-The purpose of the course is the understanding and the enjoyment of Shakespeare in performance as well as in reading.
-Students may not apply both this course and English 303 to graduation requirements.
-Mr. I. Kroese, Miss M. A. Walters. - W14 F. Scott Fitzgerald and the Twenties.
+W13 Shakespeare's Greatest Hits.
+A study of seven of Shakespeare's most popular plays.
+The goal of the course is the understanding and enjoyment of Shakespeare both on the page and in performance.
+Lectures, films, recordings, discussions, reports, and possibly a trip to a performance.
+Miss M. A. Walters.

+W14 F. Scott Fitzgerald and the Twenties.
 An intensive study of F. Scott Fitzgerald's major writings and the fascinating era which they reflect.
 Students read the best of Fitzgerald's novels and stories, a brief cultural history of the Twenties, a biography, and perhaps Zelda Fitzgerald's novel Save Me the Waltz.
 This course has been designed to challenge the student who is widely read in literature and to please the student who is timorous but curious about literature.
 The course includes lectures, discussions, films, and quizzes.
 A reading list will be available in the office of the English Department during December.
-Mr. K. Kuiper. - W15 The Poe Principle: The Life, Times, and Writings of Edgar Allan Poe.
-Poe is much more than a writer of mysteries and shockers, though he is pretty good at that, too.
-He has a philosophy of life and art, of tragedy and triumph, that is worth close examination; and he presents an interesting case for how a writer's ideas about life shape his literary style and practice.
-The course takes Poe's life and works in chronological sequence in order to highlight his development as a writer and thinker.
-Papers and an examination.
-Mr. C. Walhout.
+Mr. K. Kuiper.